ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

         NAME = 'myplugin'

 Next, load the cache plugin specified by the user to read from and update the cache.
-If your inventory plugin uses YAML based configuration files and the ``_read_config_data`` method, the cache plugin is loaded within that method.
+If your inventory plugin uses YAML-based configuration files and the ``_read_config_data`` method, the cache plugin is loaded within that method.
 If your inventory plugin does not use ``_read_config_data``, you must load the cache explicitly with ``load_cache_plugin``.

 .. code-block:: python